abuzzany/dotfiles/README.md

 ## Customization

-Feel free to modify the configuration files and scripts to suit your needs.
-You can add or remove packages in the `Brewfile`, adjust shell aliases in `.zshrc`, or modify vim settings in `.vimrc`.
+Feel free to modify the configuration files and scripts to suit your needs:

+- Add or remove packages in the `Brewfile`
+- Adjust shell aliases and configurations in `.zshrc`
+- Modify vim settings in `.vimrc`
+- Update the list of scripts to run in `src/main.rs`

 ## Contributing